kevingosse/kevingosse.github.io/content/posts/2024-09-03-windows-error-reporting.md

 Let's say that we want to store two things in the crash report: a version number, and a status message.
 It's pretty obvious that all this information is not going to fit into the pointer-sized `context` argument, so instead we will give the address to that information.

 First we declare the struct that will store the information.
-I put the status message in a fixed-size string because it makes things easier, but that's not mandatory.
+I put the status message in an inline fixed-size string because it makes things easier, but that's not mandatory.

 ```csharp
 [StructLayout(LayoutKind.Sequential)]